 And that’s just the beginning of what you can do to enhance your steamy soak.

-Bath Bombs, Bath Soaks and Foot Soaks
+Bath Bombs, Bath Soaks and Foot Soaks for a Cold

 For the ultimate cold-busting bath, toss into the water a congestion-fighting bath bomb, like the Winter Wonderland.
 These are bath bombs you’ll want to make in advance.
 You’ll be so thankful to have them on hand when you need them.
 And they work wonders for congestion caused by allergies, too.
 (Read more about how to make bath bombs and the best way to store them.)